The 8 best ways to speed up your sluggish Chrome browser

 When’s the last time you used a Windows PC or Mac without launching a web browser?
-Sure, there are still some old-school, offline apps like Microsoft Word and Photoshop.
-But today the bulk of our computing happens inside the browser–be it emailing, chatting, surfing social media, watching videos, or listening to music.
-For many of us, browser-based apps such as Google Docs and Sheets have even taken over for traditional productivity software like Microsoft Office.
+Sure, there are still some old-school, offline apps such as Microsoft Word and Photoshop.
+But today the bulk of our computing happens inside the browser—be it emailing, chatting, surfing social media, watching videos, or listening to music.
+For many of us, browser-based apps such as Google Docs and Sheets have even taken over for traditional productivity software such as Microsoft Office.

 Essentially, the browser has become the operating system for online computing.
-And for most people, that browser is Google Chrome, which has nearly 70% market share on desktops and laptops.
+And for most people, that browser is Google Chrome, which has nearly a 70% market share on desktops and laptops.
 If Chrome bogs down, the whole computing experience suffers.
 I scoured the web for some of the best tips, including some very handy browser extensions, that help Chrome run better.
 I also spoke with Max Christoff, engineering director for Chrome at Google, to get his insider advice for how to keep Chrome lean and limber.
-These tips apply to the browser running on Windows, MacOS, and Chromebooks.
+These tips apply to the browser running on Windows, macOS, and Chromebooks.

 1. Update your browser

 Start by making sure you have the latest software.
-“Because we are always updating Chrome and evolving it, this is the simplest thing people can do,” to improve performance, says Christoff.
+“Because we are always updating Chrome and evolving it, this is the simplest thing people can do” to improve performance, says Christoff.
 Chrome automatically downloads updates, but it needs a restart to install them.
 Make sure your Chrome is up to date by clicking the three-dot “More” icon in the upper right of the browser window.
 (Or type “chrome://settings/” in the address bar.)
 Then click Help>About Google Chrome.
 The About screen will show if Chrome is up to date.
 If it’s not, relaunch your browser.

 2. Get to know the Task Manager